 —Dr. Jianqing Zheng (鄭建青英美文學博士)

 These poems have given me greater insight into this remarkably talented woman whose low, soft voice and extreme modesty belie an active and passionate inner voice—one which can express universal truths while telling her personal story.

 —Dr. Ralph Pease (洛夫．皮士英美文學博士)

-Jan Cole is best known as a musician, composer, linguist and teacher.
+Jan Cole (1940-2019) was best known as a musician, composer, linguist and teacher.
 Studying music at the Paris Conservatory with Jean Pierre Rampal and Franciso LaGoya, among other musical legends, fueled Cole’s love of language as well as music.
-She performs on many instruments including flute, recorder, krummhorn, fife, penny whistle, guitar, ukulele, mandolin, tenor banjo, 5-string banjo, psaltery, guitarrón, keyboard, folk harp, and dulcimer.
-One of her greatest joys is seeing the professional successes of her flute and guitar students.
+She performed on many instruments including flute, recorder, krummhorn, fife, penny whistle, guitar, ukulele, mandolin, tenor banjo, 5-string banjo, psaltery, guitarrón, keyboard, folk harp, and dulcimer.
+One of her greatest joys was seeing the professional successes of her flute and guitar students.

-Adelina Moya’s art is displayed in galleries around Mexico and Texas.
+Adelina Moya’s art has been displayed in galleries around Mexico and Texas.
 She teaches porcelain, ceramic, watercolor, wood-burning, oil, acrylic and wash techniques.

 This project was supported in part by a grant from the Huntsville Arts Commission, in Huntsville, Texas.